Anarchism and the Black Revolution

 William C. Anderson is a writer and activist from Birmingham, Alabama.
 His work has appeared in the Guardian, MTV, Truthout, British Journal of Photography and Pitchfork, among others.
 He is the author of The Nation on No Map, and co-author of the book As Black as Resistance and co-founder of Offshoot Journal.
 He also provides creative direction as a producer of the Black Autonomy Podcast.

-Joy James is the Ebenezer Fitch Professor of the Humanities at Williams College and author of Resisting State Violence among other works, and the editor of the Angela Y. Davis Reader and co-editor of The Black Feminist Reader.
+Joy James is the Ebenezer Fitch Professor of the Humanities at Williams College.
+She is the author of In Pursuit of Revolutionary Love and Resisting State Violence among other works, and the editor of the Angela Y. Davis Reader and co-editor of The Black Feminist Reader.

 'A powerful – even startling – monograph that challenges many of the shibboleths of 'white' anarchism, the received wisdom of Black Marxist thought, and the pieties of liberalism, white, Black or otherwise.
 It is also stunningly prescient.
 Its analysis and critiques of police violence and the threat of fascism are as important now as they were at the end of the 1970s.
 Perhaps more so'- Peter James Hudson, Black Agenda Report